redskap/swagger-brake-gradle/README.md

 The plugin is building on Swagger Brake's latest artifact resolution feature to determine the so called `old` version of the API thus it's mandatory to provide the repository URL which will be used to download the proper artifact.
+If you want to skip the latest artifact resolution you can use a path to the latest version of your API to compare.

 There are 2 properties which are mandatory for this reason:
-- `mavenRepoUrl`
+- `mavenRepoUrl` or `oldApi`
 - `newApi`

 An example project can be found [here](https://github.com/redskap/swagger-brake-example/tree/master/swagger-brake-gradle-example).